pezi/dart_periphery/README.md

 ```

 returns the command line parameter list of the `flutter-pi` command.
 The last parameter contains the asset directory.

+## flutter-pi-sensor-tester

+This subproject implements an isolate/stream architecture designed to transfer sensor data from an isolate to the Flutter UI:

+**Isolate Interface**: This consists of the steps InitTask, MainTask, and ExitTask, along with a limited back channel for controlling the isolate.
+This setup is typically used for sensor measurements:
+* `InitTask`: Initializes the sensor.
+* `MainTask`: Collects sensor data and passes it to a stream.
+* `ExitTask`: Disposes of the sensor.

+**Listening Mode**: Features `InitTask` and user-defined handling for other isolate events.
+This variant remains on standby for data; once data is processed, the result is passed to the stream and subsequently to the Flutter UI.
+This model is used for actuator control, such as operating an LED.

+**Support for Multiple Streams**: Enables handling of multiple data streams simultaneously.

+The project is currently in its early stages, and development is ongoing.

 ## Tested SoC hardware